tbgh011/kepler/README.md

 # Kepler — Planetary Image Processing Suite

-Kepler is a professional planetary image processing application for Windows and Linux, designed for planetary astrophotographers.
+Kepler is an open-source, actively developed planetary image processing application for Windows and Linux, designed specifically for astrophotographers.

 ## Features